01EK98/HTMXTextAnalysis/README.md

 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-3100/)

 This app could be really useful when analyzing articles or publications and trying to \
 assess the biases and sentiments contained in them.

+I thought I could find some technologies to do all the JavaScripty stuff \
+without all the JavaScript for a challenge :P \
-The app utilizes htmx in order to load HTML partials without refreshing the page and not depend on JavaScript to achieve that effect. \
+It utilizes htmx in order to load HTML partials without refreshing the page \
+and not depend on JavaScript to achieve that effect. \
 \_hyperscript is utilized when in need of some DOM manipulation and Web API usage :)